sankamuk/Layer7Monitor/README.md

 ***NOTE***

         a.
-Utility that should be present are quite basic core Linux utility mostly comes with Default Linux build.
-Eg: curl, ssh.
+The tool keeps the log file to a specified size ([PROPERTY] layer7.logsizemb) in MB and autorotate keeping one additional backup file.
         b.
-SMTP Setup is required for the tool to send Alerts for issue detection.
+In case debug logs required for toubleshooting issue in script, it can be enabled by setting property ([PROPERTY] layer7.debug) to yes.
-The tool keeps the log file to a specified size ([PROPERTY] solr.monitor.logsizemb) in MB and autorotate keeping one additional backup file.
+        c.
+To identify issue specific to a module filter logs as following.
+Ex: URL -> ": URL :", Host -> ": HOST :", DB -> ": DB :", Cert -> ": CERT :".

 ### 2.5.
 Incident Management Tool Integration Process